acidus-effect/dotnet-quantify-repository-enum/README.md

 var unitRepository = new EnumUnitRepository<Unit>();
 ```

+For more information about the Quantify framework and what features are available, please see [Quantify](https://github.com/acidicsoftware/dotnet-quantify).

 ## Unit Enum Structure

 To use your unit enum with the [EnumUnitRepository](src/Quantify.Repository.Enum/EnumUnitRepository.cs), your unit enum must be correctly annotated with the [BaseUnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/BaseUnitAttribute.cs) and [UnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/UnitAttribute.cs).